Queens LLC Publication Costs: Queens County Process Guide

 Is it worth changing to Albany County to save money?

-For Queens LLCs, the savings are more modest than for Manhattan or Brooklyn businesses—typically $200-$500 versus $400-$1,150+.
+For Queens LLCs, the savings are significant — typically $800-$1,100+ compared to publishing in Queens.
 Whether it's worth it depends on whether you need a Queens address for business credibility or client perception.
+See our county change guide.

 What if I miss the 120-day deadline?